Unsplash

 About the speakers

-Hans Kundnani is an associate fellow and former director of the Europe programme at Chatham House, and author of Utopia or Auschwitz: The Paradox of German Power and Eurowhiteness: Culture, Empire and Race in the European Project, all published by Hurst.
-He writes regularly for The Observer, The Guardian, The New Statesman and Foreign Affairs, among others.
+Hans Kundnani is an Open Society Foundations Ideas Workshop fellow and a visiting professor in practice at the London School of Economics.
+He is author of Utopia or Auschwitz: Germany’s 1968 Generation and the Holocaust, The Paradox of German Power and Eurowhiteness: Culture, Empire and Race in the European Project, all published by Hurst.
+He is also a columnist for the New Statesman.

 Farid Boussaid is an Assistant Professor of Middle East Politics in the Department of Political Science at the University of Amsterdam.
 He completed his doctorate at the University of Oxford (Faculty of Oriental Studies).
 He is currently the Director of the Amsterdam Centre for Middle Eastern Studies (ACMES).